 It is true, as the Christophers assert, that the previous trade secret cases have contained one or more of these elements.
 However, we do not think that the Texas courts would limit the trade secret protection exclusively to these elements.
-On the contrary, in Hyde Corporation v.
-Huffines, 314 S.W.2d 763 (Tex.
-1958) the Texas Supreme Court specifically adopted the rule found in the Restatement of Torts ...

-Thus, although the previous cases have dealt with a breach of a confidential relationship, a trespass, or other illegal conduct, the rule is much broader than the cases heretofore encountered.
+Although the previous cases have dealt with a breach of a confidential relationship, a trespass, or other illegal conduct, the rule is much broader than the cases heretofore encountered.
 Not limiting itself to specific wrongs, Texas adopted subsection (a) of the Restatement which recognizes a cause of action for the discovery of a trade secret by any "improper" means.

 The question remaining, therefore, is whether aerial photography of plant construction is an improper means of obtaining another's trade secret.
 We conclude that it is and that the Texas courts would so hold.
 The Supreme Court of that state has declared that "the undoubted tendency of the law has been to recognize and enforce higher standards of commercial morality in the business world."
-Hyde That court has quoted with approval articles indicating that the proper means of gaining possession of a competitor's secret process is through inspection and analysis of the product in order to create a duplicate.
+Hyde Corporation v.
+Huffines.
+That court has quoted with approval articles indicating that the proper means of gaining possession of a competitor's secret process is through inspection and analysis of the product in order to create a duplicate.
 Later another Texas court explained:

 The means by which the discovery is made may be obvious, and the experimentation leading from known factors to presently unknown results may be simple and lying in the public domain.
 But these facts do not destroy the value of the discovery and will not advantage a competitor who by unfair means obtains the knowledge without paying the price expended by the discoverer."
-Brown v.
-Fowler, 316 S.W.2d 111 (Tex.
-Civ.
-App.
-1958) (emphasis added).